 Youth in grades 7 through one year post-high school are welcome to attend.

 Registration is now open!
-The early bird registration fee is $300 and has been extended to April 15!
-Starting April 16, the price for YELLO registration will go up to $350, so register today.
+The early bird registration fee is $300.
+Starting April 1, the price for YELLO registration will go up to $350, so register today!

 If this will be your first 4-H experience, we’d love to have you!
 Email our team at [email protected] so we can help you with registration.